 A grade may not be corrected or changed without the written authorization of the instructor giving the grade; or, in the event that an instructor is no longer employed by Lamar State College-Orange, the Dean of Instruction may authorize a grade change after reviewing grade records.
-The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division director.
+The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division director and the Dean of Instruction.